Rajinikanth's Annaatthe: Here's An Exciting Update On The Release!

 As per the updates, Rajinikanth, the lead actor is currently shooting for the project in Hyderabad.
 The makers are reportedly planning to wrap up the Hyderabad schedule by the end of February, and the superstar is expected to be back in Chennai on March 1, Sunday.

 The next schedule of Annaatthe is expected to start rolling in Pune or Kolkata after mid-March.
-The sources close to the Rajinikanth starrer has also confirmed that the Siva directorial will hit the theatres in October 2020, as a Pooja special release.
-The makers are expected to officially announce the release date of the movie, very soon.
+The sources close to the Rajinikanth starrer have also confirmed that the Siva directorial will hit the theatres in October 2020, as a Pooja special release.
+The makers are expected to officially announce the release date of the movie very soon.

 The title of the movie, Annaatthe was revealed through a special title teaser recently.
 From the title of the project, it is evident that the movie revolves around the character played by Rajinikanth, who is fondly addressed as Annaatthe by the people around him.
 If the reports are to be believed, the Siva directorial depicts the story of the bond between an elder brother and his sisters.